docarray/docarray/README.md

 left_da = DocumentArray.pull('demo-leftda', show_progress=True)
 ```

+**Note**
+If you have more than 15GB of RAM and want to try using the whole dataset instead of just the first 1000 images, remove [:1000] when loading the files into the DocumentArrays left_da and right_da.

 You will see a running progress bar to indicate the downloading process.

-To get a feeling of the data you will handle, plot them in one sprite image:
+To get a feeling of the data you will handle, plot them in one sprite image.
+You will need to have matplotlib and torch installed to run this snippet:

 ```python
 left_da.plot_image_sprites()